 The girl’s father echoed that thought.
 “Our intent in pursing this case is holding the wrongdoers accountable.
 On New Year’s Eve we went to lunch as a family and as a result our daughter suffered horrific pain, developed a nearly fatal disease, and faces potential lifelong complications.
 That should not happen to any family, period.
 If we had known about the situation we could have made different choices.”

 Illnesses were reported from Illinois, Iowa, Kansas, Nebraska, North Carolina, New Jersey, South Dakota, Wisconsin, and Minnesota.
-Each state reported one case except Minnesota where five people were sickened.
+Each state reported one case except Minnesota, where five people were sickened by the pathogenic bacteria.